 Before attending the career fair or job event, retool your resume to a generic work of marketing art that quickly allows an employer to see your skill set.
 The first step to doing this is to create a powerful promotional objective that outlines your basic intangible skills followed by a table that outlines all of your tangible skills.
 Consider what these employers value most; education or expertise and professional experience, and rearrange your resume to match.
 Consider paying someone to draft you a hypnotically convincing cover letter to place on top of your resume so that the employer feels that they must flip the page to discover exactly how you will benefit their company.

 Dress for success on the day of the career fair or job event.
 Remember that there is no one-size-fits-all dress code.
 If you are attending a construction job event, or restaurant services job even consider wearing jeans with a corporate casual top, or even a corporate casual suit.
 Professional job fairs will require a full suit, and sometimes a three piece suit for men.
 Determine how employers will be dressed at the event and dress one level higher if possible.

 Make sure to follow up with the employers that you met at the career fair, even if they don’t pick up the phone to hire you right away.
 An easy way to do this is to sign up for our online job search for that employers field so that you will be kept abreast of any new jobs that employer posts and receive them the moment they are posted on the internet.

-Medical Careers Online in United States
+United Career Services in United States